-- (f) Determine the equilibrium output level. - 4.
-Use the Keynesian cross diagram, and illustrate how the AD would shift in each scenario.
-Indicate whether the economy would end up at a higher or lower equilibrium output. - a.
-Households experience a decline in wealth as the value of housing drops when the housing bubble bursts. - b.
-The nation's leaders tell consumers it is their patriotic duty to save the economy by consuming more, and consumers do so - c.
+(f) Determine the equilibrium output level.

+4. Use the Keynesian cross diagram, and illustrate how the AD would shift in each scenario.
+Indicate whether the economy would end up at a higher or lower equilibrium output.

+a.
+Households experience a decline in wealth as the value of housing drops when the housing bubble bursts.

+b.
+The nation's leaders tell consumers it is their patriotic duty to save the economy by consuming more, and consumers do so c.
 The same national leaders pass policies favoring the wealthy, which leads to a more unequal distribution of income.

-- 5. - a.
+a.
 Assume a simple, closed economy with no government.
 The marginal propensity to consume (mpc) = 0.8.
-Assume that firms expect the future sales and profits to fall, and they suddenly cut back (unintended) investment spending ( $I_I$ ) by 50 million.
-By how much will output eventually fall? - b.
+Assume that firms expect the future sales and profits to fall, and they suddenly cut back (unintended) investment spending (I_I) by 50 million.
+By how much will output eventually fall?

+b.
 Now assume the same as above, except that now the mpc = 0.9.
 How much will output fall when unintended investment spending drops by 50 million?

-- 1. Keeping the economy balanced with acceptable levels of unemployment and inflation is the key aspect of the goal of: - a. growth in living standards - b. stabilization - c. sustainability - d. trade expansion - e. equal income distribution - 2.
-Two stylized facts of the business cycle are that: - a. during an economic contraction, unemployment falls and inflation rises, while during an expansion, unemployment rises and inflation falls. - b. during an economic contraction, unemployment rises and inflation falls, while during an expansion, unemployment falls and inflation rises. - c. during an economic contraction, both unemployment and inflation fall, while during an expansion, both unemployment and inflation rise. - d. during an economic contraction, both unemployment and inflation rise, while during an expansion, both unemployment and inflation fall. - e. none of the above
+1. Keeping the economy balanced with acceptable levels of unemployment and inflation is the key aspect of the goal of:

+- a. growth in living standards

+- b. stabilization

+- c. sustainability

+- d. trade expansion

+- e. equal income distribution

+- 2. Two stylized facts of the business cycle are that:

+a. during an economic contraction, unemployment falls and inflation rises, while during an expansion, unemployment rises and inflation falls. b. during an economic contraction, unemployment rises and inflation falls, while during an expansion, unemployment falls and inflation rises. c. during an economic contraction, both unemployment and inflation fall, while during an expansion, both unemployment and inflation rise. d. during an economic contraction, both unemployment and inflation rise, while during an expansion, both unemployment and inflation rise. e. none of the above a.
+Inflation and unemployment will be a problem in the grey area representing the range of full employment output.